No items found.

 One of the most common examples is suspicion that you or your client will exaggerate the extent of injury to get more money.

-Another common bias is against motorcycle drivers, where there is a belief most bikers drive like maniacs and assume the risk for doing something so dangerous in the first place.
-If people with that kind of bias end up on your jury, it will be hard to get full justice.
-It will take other strong leaders on the jury to overcome the influence of that juror’s bias.
+Another common bias is against motorcycle drivers.
+There is a belief that most bikers drive like maniacs and assume the risk for doing something so dangerous in the first place.
+If a certain number of people with that kind of bias end up on your jury, it will be hard to get full justice.
+It will take other strong leaders on the jury to overcome the influence of that juror's bias.

-Most biased jurors are good people who simply have opinions, feelings or beliefs that would make it hard for them to be completely fair and impartial in your case.
-The problem is they don’t understand how subtle bias can have a big impact, unintentionally.
-They think if you have a good case, their bias won’t matter.
+Most biased jurors are good people who simply have opinions, feelings, or beliefs that would make it hard for them to be completely fair and impartial in their verdict on your case.
+The problem is they don't understand how subtle bias can have a big impact, unintentionally.
+They think if you have a good case, their bias won't matter.

 The truth is very few can put their bias aside and keep it away, not when there is conflicting evidence and one side's evidence is aligned with those bias-based negative expectations.